BoareshT/Genetic_disorder/Project proposal.md

 -	Patient Age, Gender, Place of birth, Blood cell count, Genes in mother's side, Inherited from father, Mother's age, Father's age, Symptoms, Tests.

 * If modeling, what will you predict as your target?
-I.	Genetic disorder.
+-	Genetic disorder.
-II.
-Disorder subclass.

 # Tools:

 * How do you intend to meet the tools requirement of the project?
 -	Data preprocessing: Pandas, Numpy.
--	Model: KNN.
+-	Model: SKlearn.
--	Data visualization: Seaborn, Plotly.
+-	Data visualization: Matplotlib, Seaborn, Plotly.

 * Are you planning in advance to need or use additional tools beyond those required?
 -	Yes